AdrianaSchmit/Stockholm_Garden/README.md

 ----

-The project was deployed to GitHub Pages using the following steps...
+The project was deployed to Heroku using the following steps...

 1 -Tell Heroku which applications are required to run by adding pip3 freeze --local > requirements.txt to CLI